-STV is used in many Australian and Irish elections, at Princeton, Harvard, Berkeley, Oxford and Cambridge, in some labor unions and in the Church of England.
+STV is used in many Australian and Irish elections, at Princeton, Harvard, Berkeley, Oxford and Cambridge, in some unions and in the Church of England.

 STV gives each group their fair share of council seats.
 It elects more women and political minority candidates.
-Voters get more choices; so more turnout to vote.
-It makes more effective votes that elect reps.
+It increases choices for voters and turnout of voters.
+It increases the effective votes, those which elect reps.

 - 5. What total percent must three STV reps win? - 6.
-Only three candidates can win 25% + 1 vote: T, F Ask questions one thru three with each voting rule.
+Only three candidates can win 25% + one vote: T, F Ask questions one thru three with each voting rule.